E-Safety at Cathcart Street Primary School

-Facebook, Twitter, Snapchat, Instagram - Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
-They do not offer the same levels of protection as the Cathcart VLE, allowing children to communicate with anyone.
+Facebook, Twitter, Snapchat, Instagram, Reddit, Tumblr, YouTube (with parental consent), - All of these social media sites have a minimum age restriction of 13, so our pupils should NOT be using them.
+They do not offer the same levels of protection as the Cathcart VLE, allowing children to communicate with anyone and view inappropriate material.

 Keep your computer in a shared area - Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.

 Explore e-safety sites - There are lots of links to useful e-safety sites for children on our Class Pages.
 They are great fun to explore, so why not browse through them with your children?

 Download our eSafety Posters: We have e-safety posters on display in our classrooms.
 Why not download a copy (from below) and put one up next to the computer at home and talk about it with your children?